-Grammar progression across the year groups is mapped out in the Whole School Writing Progression Map, which teachers are encouraged to use as a working document to inform their planning.
-The teaching of grammar rules is applied to the context of the lesson, often as a grammar game starter, and uses the texts learnt in English writing and reading.
+Grammar progression across the year groups is mapped out in the Whole School Grammar Progression Map, which teachers are encouraged to use as a working document to inform their planning.
+The teaching of grammar rules is applied to the context of the lesson and uses the texts learnt in English writing and reading.
+This is then revisited with daily 'SPaG flashbacks' from Year 1 upwards.
 Children complete an NFER grammar test termly, from which GAP analyses are made to identify elements that need revisiting.
-In KS2, children undertake a five-question grammar quiz each week to build stamina and highlight areas of weakness for further revisitation.
 Stand-alone grammar lessons are taught if required, particular in the Y6 Pentecost term, to better equip the children for the requirements of the SAT grammar paper.